Contact Us

 What is a Cross Dock Terminal?

-On the outbound side, there are empty trucks waiting to be loaded.
-Even when trucks are being waited on, sometimes the freight is already placed on the outbound side so that it can be quickly and correctly loaded once the vehicle arrives.
+On the outbound side, the goal is to position the freight to be quickly and correctly loaded once the vehicle arrives.

 A container ship pulls up to a port for transloading